cind/Synb0-DISCO/README.md

 The SynB0-DISCO tool performs distortion correction on ASL M0 scans and is used as part of the oxasl pipeline (hosted at https://github.com/cind/pijp-oxasl/tree/develop).
 This repo was forked from MASILab (hosted at https://github.com/MASILab/Synb0-DISCO) in order to use the tool in limited memory environments without CUDA or Docker/Singularity containers.
 The main change is that it uses a newer version of PyTorch that supports mixed precision computations in inference, so that it doesn't blow up the CPU.

-Questions?
-Please contact Eliana Phillips at eliana.phillips2.718@gmail.com.
+If you have questions or find an issue, please contact Eliana Phillips at eliana.phillips2.718@gmail.com.

 ## Instructions